yrmvgh/yiufcrawl/README.md

 * **Dorf**, your basic Dwarf, based loosely on Hill & Mountain dwarves.
 High MR and rN to keep your life simple.
 * **Lava Orc**, as their heat increases, they get a fire/earth magic boost and a damage aura.
 * **Imp**, a short-lived experimental race.
 Their undead-like resistances have been simplified to just rN+.
+* **Plutonian**, an unstable, contaminated humanoid that occasionally explodes. !Curing and kills reduce contam.

-Image album of the five races above: http://imgur.com/a/J1XBP
+Image album of the first five races above: http://imgur.com/a/J1XBP

 All species are subject to having their aptitudes shuffled around, to reduce species overlap.
 Don't get too attached to apts being one particular number or another, aptitudes aren't very important in the long run.

 [Tavern thread for this fork](https://crawl.develz.org/tavern/viewtopic.php?f=17&t=23209)

 ### *Future plans:*
 Try to collect most of the historical crawl races, including both removed and experimental ones.
 Polish them up, give them a new home.
-Next on the horizon: change lava orcs to be based on damage, not tension, and add plutonians ~~and imps~~ to the game.
+Next on the horizon: change lava orcs to be based on damage, not tension, and add ~~plutonians~~ (done!) ~~and imps~~ (done!) to the game.

 To further differentiate the elven subraces, deep elves will probably get a noise attenuation modifier that makes everything they do quieter.

 Dorfs are just an apt race at this point. high MR and HP, like DD.
 I didn't have any bright ideas for a cool mut, yet.
 I'll leave that up to Tavern/Reddit.
 Job 1 was making dorfs/surface dwarves exist, not making them great or special or worthy of mainline crawl.
-If you miss Hill Dwarves or Mountain Dwarves, here you go!
+If you miss Hill Dwarves or Mountain Dwarves, here's yer Dorf!
 Suggestions on how to make them special are welcome.

 ### *Minor "personal preference" changes:*
 * Ogres have 1 more hp_mod, trolls have 1 less.
+* Club, scythe, and GSC are a bit faster now. (stealth ogre buff?)
 * Formicids can't fall in shafts by accident.
 * Items don't block doorways.
 * Berserkers start with no weapons, and no weapon skill.